-Since her experience during 2022, Leslie has been continuing to create art pieces and share the story of the Tongass as a climate forest and its significant to local communities and the planet.
+Since her experience, Leslie has been continuing to create art pieces and share the story of the Tongass as a climate forest and its significance to local communities and the planet.
 She was recently featured on the podcast Insights of an Eco Artist, where Leslie recently shared her story, inspiration behind her art, and Tongass advocacy journey.